8. M Lock Editor (LKE)

 Introduction

-The two primary functions of the M Lock Utility (LKE) are:
+The two primary functions of the M Lock Editor (LKE) are:

 1. SHOW all or specified LOCKs currently active